Key Aspects of Website Localization

 ---

-Website localization is the process of adapting a website to the culture, language, and preferences of users in a target market.
-It involves more than just translating the text; it requires tailoring the website’s content, design, and functionality to local audiences.
-The goal is to ensure that all visitors receive a good user experience, regardless of their location.
+Website localization is the process of adapting to the culture, language, and preferences of users in a target market.
+It involves more than just translating the text; it requires tailoring content, design, and functionality to regional audiences.
+The goal is to ensure that all visitors receive a good experience, regardless of their location.

 ## Key Aspects of Website Localization